chrisjg3/main/Trading_Bot/README.md

 # Hello!
-Welcome to my algorythmic trader!
+Welcome to my algorithmic trader!

 This is the branch that will contain the bots I build for paper trading.
 The bot is close, but not currently functional.